mkralla11/SpyFinder/README.md

   grails run-app

-in a new tab, start gulp/webpack:
+in a new tab, cd into ./frontend/SpyFinder, then start gulp with the command below, which will be used as the task runner and webpack as the compiler.
+While developing, webpack's react component hot swapping is enabled which starts an additional node server on port 4002.
+Additionally, a small node server is running to map all requests to 3050 for the frontend app to a single html file for which the frontend app can bootstrap itself in the browser.
+Therefore, make sure ports 3050 and 4002 are free.
+Run these commands:

   gulp watch

+in another tab run:

+  node app.js

-navigate to localhost:8080, then live the dream.
+navigate to localhost:3050, then live the dream.

+for debugging grails:

   grails --debug-jvm run app